Islam-Khairy/Exchange-Rates/README.md

   - Precision ensured for accurate conversions.

 # Technologies:
-Developed using HTML, CSS, JavaScript, and powered by the FastForex API.
+Developed using HTML, CSS, JavaScript.
 # Usage:
   1. Enter the desired amount.
   2. Select the source and target currencies.